Skip to content

 Strengths and Weaknesses

-Strengths: Most mature autotuning, Stratum V2 (the only firmware offering it), reliable BOS Toolbox for fleet management, partial open-source codebase, longest market track record, excellent documentation.
+Strengths: Most mature autotuning, Stratum V2 (the only firmware offering it), reliable BOS Toolbox for fleet management, partial open-source codebase (BCB100 hardware board is open; mining binaries are proprietary), longest market track record, excellent documentation.

-Weaknesses: Free tier locks you to Braiins Pool, no Whatsminer support, BOS Toolbox is CLI-only (no web dashboard for fleet management), autotuning convergence takes longer than profile-based approaches.
+Weaknesses: Free tier locks you to Braiins Pool, no Whatsminer support, BOS Toolbox is CLI-only (no web dashboard for fleet management), and the initial autotune runs over a few hours rather than snapping to a fixed preset.

 Best for: Miners who want set-and-forget efficiency optimization, operators who value Stratum V2 for decentralization, and anyone already mining on Braiins Pool.